-Note that an averaging of both studies project a slight increase at the Kindergarten level.
+Note that an averaging of both studies project an increase at the Kindergarten level.

 The table below compares the ten-year projections.
-In the 10-year future at Kindergarten, both studies, averaged together, project a slight decline.
+In the 10-year future at Kindergarten, both studies, averaged together, project a relatively stable trend.

 10 YEAR ENROLLMENT TRENDS: MODERATE AND CONSERVATIVE COMPARED